ronald-luo/code-together/README.md

 ## Getting Started
 To run the project locally, you'll need to have Node.js and npm installed.
 Once you have those installed, you can follow these steps:

-Clone this repository to your local machine using
+Clone this repository to your local machine using:

 ```
 git clone https://github.com/your-username/code-together.git